Founded by Inna Khazan, Ph.D. A Harvard-trained Licensed Clinical Psychologist.

 In the midst of your frustration, perhaps you tell yourself: It’s just sleep.
 Why should it be such an issue?
 But the reality is that being stuck in an unhealthy sleep pattern can change your entire quality of life.
 Here, at the Boston Center for Health Psychology and Biofeedback, our goal is to help you break the habits that perpetuate insomnia, get the sleep you need, and wake up more refreshed and rejuvenated as a result.

-There’s often a sense of shame that goes hand in hand with sleep problems.
-It’s just sleep, you may tell yourself.
-Why should something so small and ordinary be affecting my whole life?
-But therein lies the catch: trouble sleeping is a serious issue.
 Here at the Boston Center for Health Psychology and Biofeedback, we recognize how severely insomnia can impact your ability to enjoy life.
 That’s why we provide a safe, nonjudgmental space where there is no shame in admitting how much trouble sleeping bothers you.

 The core approach of our Boston, MA-based practice is Cognitive Behavioral Therapy for insomnia (CBTi).
 The goal of CBTi is to change the unhelpful habits that contribute to insomnia.
 This is done by focusing on the behavioral, cognitive, and physiological aspects of your sleep issues.